Want to join 5,000+ professionals receiving FREE career boosting tips?

 Some common areas we can work on to improve our nonverbal communication include:

 You can learn more about nonverbal communication here.

-Effective negotiation is based on trust and mutual respect, and often results in win-win outcomes, where both parties benefit from the result of the negotiation.
+Effective negotiation is based on trust and mutual respect and often results in win-win outcomes, where both parties benefit from the result of the negotiation.

 Persuasion and influence may seem to have somewhat identical meanings, but there is a subtle difference.
 Persuasion is communicating with someone to get them to do something, whereas influence is the ability to change how someone thinks to get them to do something.
-Essentially, whenever you’re changing the underlying way people think, it’s influence, otherwise it’s persuasion.
+Essentially, whenever you’re changing the underlying way people think, it’s influence otherwise, it’s persuasion.

 Critical thinking can enable us to solve complex problems, both as an individual and as part of a team.
 Just like all other interpersonal skills, improving your critical thinking skills with help you both in life and in your career.

 Critical thinking can be defined as your ability to take charge of your own thinking.
 It enables you to explore all possible angles of a situation so as you can make the best decision.
 It is about undertaking a rational process of investigation and research to make the best decision.
-Decision making can often come down to exercising your judgement.
+Decision making can often come down to exercising your judgment.

 It’s about understanding how you fit within a specific team.
 Do you cooperate well with others, lead, offer support and advice, ease tensions, follow others, or just watch what’s happening?

 If you’ve reached this point in the article then you’ll realize there are a multitude of interpersonal skills that you can take steps to improve.
 The trouble is knowing where to start.